DAMO-NLP-SG/Video-LLaMA/README.md

 ### 1. Pre-training
 #### Data Preparation
-Download the metadata and video following the instruction from the official Github repo of [Webvid](https://github.com/m-bain/webvid).
+Download the metadata and video following the instructions from the official Github repo of [Webvid](https://github.com/m-bain/webvid).
 The folder structure of the dataset is shown below:
 ```
 |webvid_train_data